 (Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group website,2 and ClinicalTrials.gov3,4)

 What is lexgenleucel-T?

-Lexgenleucel-T is an investigationalproduct that is being studied to treat or possibly cure HIV.2-4 During therapy, genes are modified in order to treat or prevent disease.
+Lexgenleucel-T is an investigationalproduct that is being studied to treat or possibly cure HIV.2-4 Gene therapy is a technique that is used to modify in order to treat or prevent disease.

 How does lexgenleucel-T work?